 Can You Get an Upgrade From Coach to a Roomette Sleeper on Amtrak?

-We gave that a shot.
-And while the representative was surprisingly super helpful, the cost to upgrade after the first day was well into the hundreds of dollars, pending what station we chose to do the upgrade.
-So if you think you want a sleeper, it’s best book one before your train departs.
-Otherwise opting to upgrade while on the train may end up costing even more.
+We gave that a shot to see that the price of an Amtrak upgrade would be.
+The customer service representative was surprisingly super helpful, as she checked the prices for upgrading at different stations along the way in an attempt to find the best deal.
+But the cost to upgrade after the first day was still well into the hundreds of dollars, pending what station we chose to do the upgrade.
+So if you think you want a sleeper, it’s best to book one before your train departs.
+Otherwise opting to upgrade while on the train may actually end up costing even more.

-Book Upper Level vs Lower Level Seats on Amtrak Empire Builder?
+Amtrak Empire Builder Layout: Book Upper Level vs Lower Level Seats?

-The Empire Builder train cars are double-decker, so it’s important to consider which level may make most sense for you.
-Amtrak does not assign your actual seats until you board the train.
-But when booking, you need to decide and commit between the upper level or the lower level.
-There are pros and cons to each.
+The Amtrak Empire Builder layout is all double-decker train cars, so it’s important to consider which level may make most sense for you.
+Amtrak does not assign your actual seats on the Empire Builder until you board the train.
+But when booking, you’ll need to decide and commit between the upper level or the lower level.
+There are pros and cons to consider for each level.

-Why book upper level on Amtrak: The upper level of the train is better for viewing out the window.
-Also the upper level allows you to walk through all the train cars, making it easier to move from car to car.
+Why book upper level on the Empire Builder: The upper level of the train is better for viewing out the window.
+Also, the upper level allows you to walk through all the train cars, making it easier to move from car to car.

-Why to book lower level on Amtrak: Since the lower levels don’t connect, they tend to be more quiet.
-The lower level is also where the bathrooms are, so if you have to “go” often, this is another reason to consider booking a lower level seat on the Amtrak Empire Builder.
+Why book lower level on the Empire Builder: Since the lower levels don’t connect, they tend to be quieter.
+The lower level seats are also where the bathrooms are.
+So if you have to “go” often, this is another reason to consider booking a lower level seat on the Amtrak Empire Builder.

 When is the Best Time of Year to Ride the Amtrak Empire Builder?

-Summer.
-The summer solstice occurs June 21, resulting in the longest daylight hours of the year.
-As such, planning a trip on the Empire Builder closest to that date will yield the most sightseeing hours from the Empire Builder.
+The summer solstice occurs June 21, resulting in the longest daylight hours of the year and the most daylight hours of viewing.
+As such, planning a trip on the Amtrak Empire Builder closest to that date will yield the most sightseeing hours.

-Perhaps the most important consideration to the timing is passing through Glacier National Park during daylight hours.
+Perhaps the most important consideration for timing is to attempt passing through Glacier National Park during daylight hours.
 To pass by the entire park, from the Glacier East Station to the Glacier West station, during daylight – you must go sometime between mid-April to late-August.
 (And also hope that your train is on time!)

 The Empire Builder is scheduled to exit West Glacier at 8:23 pm each day.
-Assuming the train is on time, you’ll pass entirely by the National Park before dark if you take the Empire Builder between April 13 and August 28, when sunset in West Glacier is after 8:23 pm.
+Assuming the Empire Builder is on schedule, you’ll pass entirely by the National Park before dark if you take the Empire Builder between April 13 and August 28, when sunset in West Glacier is after 8:23 pm.

-To take advantage of the increased daylight and see more scenery, summer is the best.
-But you must be aware that summer months also tend to be the most expensive.
+But to take advantage of the increased daylight and see more scenery, summer is the best time of year to take the Amtrak Empire Builder.
+You just should be aware that summer months also tend to be the most expensive.
 Low priced tickets during summer months on the Empire Builder book up far in advance.

-So another strong consideration is late Spring.
-Between April 11 and Memorial Day weekend you may find a double-whammy of good fortune: (1) long enough daylight hours and (2) cheaper tickets.
+So another strong consideration is to take the Amtrak Empire Builder is in late Spring.
+Between April 11 and Memorial Day weekend, you may find a double-whammy of good fortune: (1) long enough daylight hours and (2) cheaper tickets.